 While some learners who are less experienced with elearning may find the meticulous instructions helpful, others may find thorough instructions condescending.
 Most people know how to use a computer, and how to use the mouse button to drag things around.
 You can experiment with the instructional language to see if using less or more thorough instructions leads to changes in activity engagement.
 Measure how the learners engage with the content, then change the instructions, and measure engagement one more time.
 You now have excellent data points to use when designing learning activities.

-2. Insert storytelling into dry content
+2. Add storytelling to dry content

 Oftentimes, when the learners find the training content too dry, they may skip it altogether.
 In other situations, when the learners find the training content too watered down, they may also skip it.
 So, what can you do about it?
 One suggestion is to collect training data to identify the slides or chapters that are often skipped.
 Then try adding storytelling elements and measuring the learners’ behavior one more time.
 If they are now spending more time with the content, chances are storytelling makes the content resonate with them.